phase2682/DontFearSmithChart/README.md

 # DontFearSmithChart
-files to go along with blog
+files to go along with blog Don't Fear the Smith Chart https://www.ai6xg.com/post/dont-fear-the-smith-chart

 .ssx and .s1p files for use with SimSmith for examples 1 and 2